staabm/staabm.github.io/_posts/2024-01-15-phpstan-require-extends-implements.md

 See the full [example running in the PHPStan sandbox](https://phpstan.org/r/124389c9-d215-422a-b09c-2299cc8b33f0)

+### psalm compatibility

+As with most phpDoc annotations, PHPStan will happily accept a psalm-prefxied `@psalm-require-implements`.

+NOTE: Looking up properties/calling methods on the interface type is currently only possible in PHPStan.
+I have opened a dedicated [psalm feature request #10538 for discussion](https://github.com/vimeo/psalm/issues/10538).

 ### Future scope: generics support

 We plan to support generics in these phpDoc annotations in the future, see the [described idea by Ondřej Mirtes](https://github.com/phpstan/phpstan-src/pull/2856#issuecomment-1884877444).